samijaber/GSoC-Kojo--13/README.txt

-Simple prototype on connecting to a VM (for debugging purposes).
-So far, it simply connects ProgramA to the Wrapper for factorial.
+prototype on connecting to a VM (for debugging purposes).
+It now prints the passed arguments to a Method and its return values.
 ---------------------------------
 How to run: